MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passwordless-experience.md

 ## Recommendations

-Here's a list of recommendations to consider before enabling Passwordless experience:
+Here's a list of recommendations to consider before enabling Windows Hello for Business passwordless experience:

 - If Windows Hello for Business is enabled, configure the [PIN reset](hello-for-business/hello-feature-pin-reset.md) feature to allow users to reset their PIN from the lock screen.
 The PIN reset experience is improved starting in Windows 11, version 22H2 with [KB5030310][KB-1]
-- Don't configure the security policy *Interactive logon: Don't display last signed-in*, as it prevents Passwordless experience from working
+- Don't configure the security policy *Interactive logon: Don't display last signed-in*, as it prevents Windows Hello for Business passwordless experience from working
 - Don't disable the password credential provider using the *Exclude credential providers* policy.
 The key differences between the two policies are:
   - The *Exclude credential providers* policy disables passwords for *all accounts*, including local accounts.
-Passwordless experience only applies to Microsoft Entra ID accounts that sign in with strong credentials.
+Windows Hello for Business passwordless experience only applies to Microsoft Entra ID accounts that sign in with strong credentials.
 It also excludes *Other User* from the policy, so users have a backup sign in option
   - RDP and in-session authentication scenarios aren't supported with the Exclude credential providers policy.
-Passwordless experience hides passwords from in-session auth scenarios like Password Manager in a web browser, UAC prompts, etc.
+Windows Hello for Business passwordless experience hides passwords from in-session auth scenarios like Password Manager in a web browser, UAC prompts, etc.
 - To facilitate helpdesk support operations, consider enabling the local administrator account or create a separate one, randomizing its password using the [Windows Local Administrator Password Solution (LAPS)][SERV-1]

 ## Provide feedback

-To provide feedback for Passwordless experience, open [**Feedback Hub**][FHUB] and use the category **Security and Privacy > Passwordless experience**.
+To provide feedback for Windows Hello for Business passwordless experience, open [**Feedback Hub**][FHUB] and use the category **Security and Privacy > Passwordless experience**.

 <!--links used in this document-->